| Course Code |

 |

-A compulsory 3-lecture course that is a continuation of General Chemistry (I).
-It is designed to introduce some basic chemical facts and theories about solutions, kinetics, dynamic equilibrium, thermodynamics, electrochemistry and nuclear chemistry |
+| This course is a continuation of General Chemistry (I).
+It is designed to introduce some basic chemical facts and theories about solutions, chemical kinetics, dynamic equilibrium, thermodynamics, and electrochemistry. |

 10231107